nFerrar/Iter/README.md

 ALL NEW COMBAT SYSTEM

-Currently bare bones, you can now be attacked by agressive NPCs.
+Currently bare bones, you can now be attacked by agressive NPCs, or initiate cmbat wth non-aggressive NPCs.
 Along with basic attacks, you can also attack an enemys Mind or Spirit.
 You can also define mutiple attack desciprtions for both the enemies and the player.

 Three types of things!